jhaight-eco/uwin-multiregioncommcomp/README.md

 Additional explanation of each R object is provided as comments within the script for fitting the model (./Rcode/1_1_Analysis_FittingMultiRegionCommunityModel.R)

-Within 'modeloutput', there are two files:
+Within `modeloutput`, there are two files:
 **model2output_logglm_hill0_sample60k**